Effective March 2019

 In light of this feedback, we discourage single-firm, off-grounds 1L recruiting events during the spring.
 Our office hosts some number of multi-employer educational and networking events, and we are excited to work with you on other ways to connect effectively with students.

 For a summary of the above guidelines, please see the attached chart.
+Our Fair Employment Policy is available here.
 If you have any questions or concerns, please reach out to us.
 Thank you for your interest in our students.

 Senior Assistant Dean, Career Development